 ISRO can radically change space tourism industry: How?

 New Delhi, Sep 27: Space Tourism is an emerging and highly lucrative market.
-Around 50 countries are said to be vying for this billions of dollars worth market and the day is not far when commercial spaceflights for tourists would become a regular feature.
+Around 50 countries are said to be vying for this billion of dollars worth market and the day is not far when commercial spaceflights for tourists would become a regular feature.

-In fact, the US, Russia and Japan are said to be working towards having a habitat in Mars by 2030.
+In fact, the US, Russia and Japan are said to be working towards having habitat on Mars by 2030.
 As of now, it is an extremely expensive proposition that only a few millionaires can afford.

-ISRO can not only bring about a paradigm shift in the development of this industry, but has the potential to create a low-cost space tourism market.
-It may take many many years, but affordable space tourism can potentially revolutionise the space launch industry.
+ISRO can not only bring about a paradigm shift in the development of this industry but has the potential to create a low-cost space tourism market.
+It may take many years, but affordable space tourism can potentially revolutionise the space launch industry.

 Space tourism, in essence, is putting paying customers into space for the purpose of recreation, rather than exploration.
 Despite a lot of buzz and excitement surrounding Space Tourism, the fact remains that it is something which is out of reach of the general public.
-Well, it is highly unlikely that a regular shuttle kind of service to space would start anytime soon, like it is shown in the science fiction movies.
+Well, it is highly unlikely that a regular shuttle kind of service to space would start anytime soon like it is shown in the science fiction movies.
 The images that come to our mind whenever space tourism is mentioned is of a star trek kind of humongous spacecraft which is almost a city in itself.
-Humonoids manning the craft, teleportation to human colonies in other planets and interaction with the aliens is not likely to become reality anytime soon.
-Such things are would still remain confined to imaginations of sci-fi writers, but may happen in future is this.
+Humanoids manning the craft, teleportation to human colonies on other planets and interaction with the aliens is not likely to become reality anytime soon.
+Such things would still remain confined to imaginations of sci-fi writers but may happen in future.

 In what way is Gaganyaan far more complex than Chandrayaan-2?